projectara/greybus-spec/source/control.rst

 be established until a handshake between the involved interfaces has been completed.
-If handshake operations between two interfaces are initiated by interfaces at the same time, the one initiated by the interface with the higher assigned device id will fail.
+If handshake operations between two interfaces are initiated by interfaces at the same time, the one initiated by the interface with the higher assigned device id shall fail.

 Greybus Control Handshake Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^